WordPress

 Why Use APIs in WordPress?

-Getting Started with API Integration in WordPress
+How to Get Started with API Integration in WordPress

-1. Understanding WordPress REST API
+1. What is the WordPress REST API?

 The WordPress REST API provides a way to interact with WordPress programmatically using JSON data.